Democrat Warren takes step to challenge Trump in 2020

 In a September interview marking 10 years since the financial crisis, Warren was asked about breaking up big banks.
 "Oh yeah," she told the New York Times.
 "Give me a chance."

-She also has opposed the administration's efforts to undermine the Consumer Financial Protection Bureau, an agency she helped create, and has pressurized the Federal Reserve to take a tough line on scandal-hit lender Wells Fargo.
+She also has opposed the administration's efforts to undermine the Consumer Financial Protection Bureau, an agency she helped create, and has pressurised the Federal Reserve to take a tough line on scandal-hit lender Wells Fargo .

-Many of Warren's policy positions have focussed on economic inequality.
-She recently offered legislation calling on the U.S. government to manufacture generic drugs to reduce their cost.
+Many of Warren's policy positions have focused on economic inequality.
+She recently offered legislation calling on the US government to manufacture generic drugs to reduce their cost.
 In 2017 she joined other senators in a proposal to extend the federal Medicare health insurance programme for seniors to include everyone.

-Warren will have plenty of competition from women driving the Democratic Party's resurgence as well as liberals and progressives, University of Virginia professor Larry Sabato said.
+Warren's 80 per cent name recognition does not translate into actual support, said University of Virginia professor Larry Sabato said.

+Warren in October released a DNA analysis she said supported her assertion that she had Native American lineage.

-Trump’s reference has drawn criticism from some Native American groups while others criticized Warren for trying to lay claim to a tribal nation.
+Trump’s reference has drawn criticism from some Native American groups while others criticised Warren for trying to lay claim to a tribal nation.